ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 For any use case other developers need to handle within their component when integrating the assessment questions, the `ilAsqFactoy` provides neccessary factory methods.
 Since the different interfaces of the assessment questions need to be used together, this factory is to be used in the consuming components multiple times.

-Open Question: Should this factory get integrated into the global DIC?
+The factory is integrated into the global DIC.
+Use `$DIC->question()` to get an instance of ilAsqFactory.

 # Service Class